Boti21/SDU-SPRO3-LATEX/README.md

 By following the steps above, the chances of encountering merge conflicts should be minimized.
 If you're unsure about what you're doing, reach out to a more experienced team member for assistance.

 <h4>Clear your pending changes before pulling, pushing or syncing</h4>
-A comment mistake is to have pending local changes when trying to pull any new changes from the remote.
-This can simply be solved by either committing and pushing current changes or discard them.
-This can resolve in a error please see section "Remote push and pull (sync)".
+A common mistake is having pending local changes when trying to pull new changes from the remote.
+Easily resolve this by either committing and pushing your current changes or discarding them.
+Failure to do so may result in an error – refer to the 'Remote push and pull (sync)' section for guidance.